 Further distinctions in the energy consumption of transport can be made between the mobility of passengers and freight, relying on different modal configurations:

 - Passenger transportation accounts for 50 to 60% of the energy consumption derived from transportation activities.
-The private car is the dominant mode but has a poor energetic performance, although this performance has seen substantial improvements since the 1970s, mainly due to growing energy prices and regulations.
+The private car is the dominant mode but has a poor energetic performance, although this performance has seen substantial improvements since the 1970s, mainly due to growing fuel efficiency.
 Only 12 to 30% of the fuel used by a car provides momentum, depending on the type of vehicle.
 There is a close relationship between rising income, automobile ownership, and distance traveled by vehicles.
-The United States has one of the highest levels of car ownership in the world with one car for every two people.
-Another trend has been the increasing rise in ownership of minivans, sport utility vehicles, and light-duty trucks for personal use and the corresponding decline in fuel economy.
-However, Fuel consumption is impacted by diminishing returns, implying that higher levels of fuel efficiency involve declining marginal gains in fuel consumption.
-Also, the growth of vehicles-miles traveled is correlated with changes in energy prices, underlining an elasticity for vehicle use.
+The United States has one of the highest levels of car ownership in the world, with one car for every two people.
+Another trend has been the increased ownership of minivans, sport utility vehicles, and light-duty trucks for personal use and the corresponding decline in fuel economy.
+However, fuel consumption is impacted by diminishing returns, implying that higher levels of fuel efficiency involve declining marginal gains in fuel consumption.
+Also, changes in vehicles-miles traveled are correlated with changes in energy prices, underlining an elasticity for vehicle use.
 The transition toward electric cars emphasized their disruptive effects on local electric grids as most vehicles are recharged at home.
 Urban micro-mobility modes, such as electric bicycles and scooters, also create additional electric energy demands on local grids.

 - Freight transportation accounts for 40 to 50% of energy consumption derived from transportation activities.
-Energy consumption is dominated by road transportation, which can account for 80% of domestic consumption.
-Rail and maritime shipping, the two most energy-efficient modes, have more marginal consumption levels.
+Road transportation dominates, accounting for 80% of domestic energy consumption in most economies.
+Rail and maritime shipping, the two most energy-efficient modes, have more marginal energy consumption levels.
 Coastal and inland waterways also provide an energy-efficient method of transporting passengers and cargoes.
-Because of these energy advantages, short sea shipping is being considered as a transport alternative and part of national transport policies of countries having an extensive coastline.
+Because of these energy advantages, short sea shipping is considered a transport alternative and part of the transport policies of countries with an extensive coastline.
 The rationale for favoring coastal and inland navigation is based on lower energy consumption rates and the overall lower externalities of water transportation.

 3. Petroleum: The Transport Fuel

 - First, the fuel and the oxidizer are not pure, causing imperfect combustion.
-Although the refining process provides a “clean” fuel, gasoline is known to have impurities such as sulfur (0.1 to 5%), sometimes lead (anti-knock agent being phased out), and other hydrocarbons (like benzene and butadiene).
+Although the refining process provides a “clean” fuel, gasoline is known to have impurities such as sulfur (0.1 to 5%) and other hydrocarbons (like benzene and butadiene).
 In comparison, air is composed of 78% nitrogen and 21% oxygen.
 Thus, other chemical components are part of the combustion process.

 The energy source with the lowest cost is usually preferred.
 The dominance of petroleum-derived fuels results from the relative simplicity with which they can be stored and used in internal combustion engines.
 Other fossil fuels (natural gas, propane, and methanol) can be used as transportation fuels as well but require a more complicated storage system.
 The main issue concerning the large-scale uses of alternative vehicle fuels is the significant capital investments required in distribution facilities compared with conventional fuels.
 Another issue is that in terms of energy density, these alternative fuels have lower efficiency than gasoline and thus require a greater volume of onboard storage to cover the equivalent distance as gasoline-propelled vehicles if performance is kept constant.

-Alternative fuels in the form of non-crude oil resources are drawing considerable attention as a result of the non-renewable character of fossil fuels and the need to reduce emissions of harmful pollutants.
+Alternative fuels in the form of non-crude oil resources are drawing considerable attention as a result of the non-renewable character of fossil fuels and the need to reduce emissions of harmful pollutants and carbon.
 The most prevalent alternatives being considered are: